 The female makes a shallow bowl in the material already present in the cavity, gradually adding down from her belly after she starts laying eggs.

-- Dugger, B. D., K. M. Dugger and L. H. Fredrickson.
-2009.
-Hooded Merganser (Lophodytes cucullatus).
-In The Birds of North America, No. 98 (A. Poole, ed.).
-The Birds of North America Online, Ithaca, New York.
+Dugger, Bruce D., Katie M. Dugger and Leigh H. Fredrickson.
+(2009).
+Hooded Merganser (Lophodytes cucullatus), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

 Lutmerding, J. A. and A. S. Love.
 (2020).
 Longevity records of North American birds.
 Version 2020.
 Patuxent Wildlife Research Center, Bird Banding Laboratory 2020.